-Using health data, schools can be open for in-person instruction under orders of state and county health officials.
-Schools must follow the Blueprint for a Safer Economy to remain open or if they must close again.
+Using health data, schools can reopen for in-person instruction once their county has been in the Substantial (red) tier for at least two weeks.
+Schools must follow the Blueprint for a Safer Economy to reopen or if they must close again.